elunna/nerfhack-changelog/README.md

 * Evil eye can only be cast by undead and demon spellcasters.
 * Because this is implemented as a gaze attack, the player can increase their protection by being invisible or displaced.
 There is no maximum range to this spell.

+**cure self**:
+* Spellcasters can use Cure Self for illness, blindness, withering, and rabid statuses.

 ## ROLE CHANGES

 ### ARCHEOLOGIST